Magical Realism | Historical Fantasy

 Over two centuries before the birth of Kaelin, the Bardic Order in Eire is at its zenith and the Gift is prevalent, the possession of Bards and Masters who know and understand its power.
 But long-standing tensions between the Bardic and Druidic Orders are mounting, and their uneasy alliance is in danger of collapsing.
 The only Master Bard who sees the horrifying shape of the future is training Cyral, the most gifted among them, to master the dangerous and unpredictable music of the elements.
 And far to the north, Daithi, the most powerful Grovekeeper in the Druidic Order, is training a young village boy in a Druidic Gift that only the two of them possess ... a gift which no one realizes is vital to the Bardic Order’s survival.

-Available at a discount to wholesalers through Ingram.
-Or inquire with the author to purchase multiple copies at a discount for your next book club.
+Contact the author to purchase multiple copies at a discount for your book club.

 Editorial Reviews for Rider of the Wind